 🆔 Don’t forget to bring your passport.
 Very important!

 🕙 Plan to arrive at the train station early to ensure time to deal with any Seoul traffic, buy tickets, locate the train’s departure platform, and catch the DMZ train.
-We suggest planning to arrive 30 minutes before departure time to be on the safe side.
+We suggest planning to arrive at least 30 minutes before departure time to be on the safe side.

 👖 Dress nicely.
 No ripped jeans.
 No revealing clothing.

 💵 Be sure to have cash for the DMZ train tickets, bus, lunch, drinks, souvenirs, snacks, and any other incidentals.
 (More on DMZ train prices below.)

 ℹ️ While on the bus, touring the DMZ, everything was explained in Korean.
 Therefore it can be worthwhile to research some of the sights you’re visiting in advance.
 We also suggest a visit to the expansive War Memorial of Korea, which houses a plethora of exhibits related to the Korean War and the DMZ.
 It can prove to be a good idea to go to this War Memorial museum before a trip to the DMZ, to gain a deeper understanding of this area and the ongoing conflict.